-Cauliflower Scampi in Lemon Garlic White Wine Sauce – needs only a handful of ingredients and is ready in less than 30 minutes.
-Weeknight winner!
+Cauliflower Scampi in Lemon Garlic White Wine Sauce needs only a handful of ingredients and is ready in less than 30 minutes.
+It’s a weeknight winner!

 Scampi is a type of lobster, or more accurately, the meaty tail of a certain type of lobster.
 Here in the U.S. though, it generally refers to a dish made with shrimp in a sauce consisting of garlic, butter, and wine.
 Sometimes, breadcrumbs or Parmesan cheese are added as well.
 You can’t really go wrong with lots of garlic, lemon and wine, right?

 Of course, we’re making this scampi without shrimp or lobster.
 Instead, I roasted cauliflower with olive oil and lemon juice until tender.
 It’s SO GOOD that it almost didn’t make it to the pasta…I was eating it straight from the pan!
 So, take note, that this roasted cauliflower by itself would make a great side dish for any other meal you’re planning too.

 Cauliflower is a cruciferous vegetable and, although it is white in color, has many of the same health benefits that you find in the cruciferous green super food veggies like broccoli and kale.
 It contains many antioxidants, as well as being high in vitamins and minerals like vitamin C, K, B’s, folate, fiber, potassium, healthy omega-3 fats, and even protein.